pruett/css-guidelines/README.md

 - [SUITCSS](https://suitcss.github.io/)
 - [RSCSS](https://github.com/rstacruz/rscss)

+## The Future

+I would like to explore the area of js powered css, particularly [css-modules](https://github.com/css-modules/css-modules) in which css is finally modular and composable!
+The following rules are likely to evolve as this becomes a more stable part of the workflow, eliminating the need for namespaceing etc. In the meatime, these are a set of rules that I have latched on to.

 ## Some loose rules during exploration

 - Avoid nested rules unless defining a modifier; try to keep your stylesheets as flat as possible as to avoid cascading issues.
 There may be certain circumstances where nesting may prove useful (we'll explore this)
 - Do not use IDs to style elements, only classes.
 Following this combats specificity issues.
 - Do not style naked element tags (i.e. `p`, `ul`) unless used for styling baseline layout setup.
 If not, use classes.

 ### Utilities